Balancing Competing Needs for the AFR Project

-For updates on controlled burn locations or trail and road closure information, go to our Trail Information page.
+For updates on controlled burn locations or trail and road closure information, go to our Trail Information page or homepage.
+Controlled burn season will begin soon in Ashland and the surrounding watershed.
+Visit SmokewiseAshland to learn more about how to prepare for smoke from controlled burns and summer wildfire smoke.

 After the thinning of small trees and brush as part of the AFR projects to reduce fire danger and improve forest health, work crews went through and piled limbs and debris left on the forest floor.
 Once the dry season is over and wet conditions resume, forestry crews will burn existing brush piles under controlled conditions.

 The goal of controlled burns is to consume fuels during cold and wet conditions that might burn out of control in a summer wildfire, threatening the community and our water supply.
 Fire will be used safely and effectively to accomplish the removal of these and other brush piles and increase safety of the City and its water supply.
 Though smoke will be visible from town, responsible smoke management is a top priority.
-Notifications about controlled burns will be posted on:
+Notifications about controlled burns can be received by doing the following actions:

 Alerts can also be received by “liking” us on Facebook at www.facebook.com/AFR.Project.